BugSplat-Git/bugsplat-js/README.md

-bugsplat.setDefaultUser(user); // The name or id of your user bugsplat.setDefaultEmail(email); // The email of your user bugsplat.setDefaultDescription(description); // Additional info about your crash that gets reset after every post bugsplat.post(error, options); // Posts an arbitrary Error object to BugSplat
+bugsplat.setDefaultUser(user); // The name or id of your user bugsplat.setDefaultEmail(email); // The email of your user bugsplat.setDefaultDescription(description); // Additional info about your crash that gets reset after every post async bugsplat.post(error, options); // Posts an arbitrary Error object to BugSplat
 // If the values options.appKey, options.user, options.email, options.description are set the corresponding default values will be overwritten
 // Returns a promise that resolves with properties: error (if there was an error posting to BugSplat), response (the response from the BugSplat crash post API), and original (the error passed by bugsplat.post)
 ```

 ## Upgrading

 If you are developing a Node.js application and were using bugsplat-js <= 5.0.0 please upgrade to [bugsplat-node](https://www.npmjs.com/package/bugsplat-node).
 BugSplat-node has the same consumer APIs as bugsplat-js <= 5.0.0.
 Additionally, support for file attachments and exiting the Node process in the error handler have been moved to [bugsplat-node](https://www.npmjs.com/package/bugsplat-node) so that bugsplat-js can be run in browsers as well as Node.js environments.

 ## Contributing

 BugSplat loves open source software!
 Please check out our project on [GitHub](https://github.com/BugSplat-Git/bugsplat-js) and send us a Pull Request.